MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-h-help-support.md

 - Links to existing videos and documentation
 - Links to the most frequently asked questions

-*Example of a help site that is set up according to our best practices:* [Open Door Technology's help page](https://odtrentals365help.opendoorrentalsoftware.com/)
+*Example of a help site that is set up according to our best practices:* [Foodware's help page](https://docs.foodware365.com/bcportal/Foodware365QuickStart.htm?b=Expiration%20Management)

 - Use the dropdown box to choose which countries your offer supports.

 > [!TIP]
-> *Example:* of the completed help link-, supported countries/regions-, supported languages and app version fields (cf. point 6,7,8 and 9) in the "Listing details" section of the Cloud partner portal:
+> *Example:* of the help link-, supported countries/regions-, supported languages and app version fields (cf. point 6,7,8 and 9) in the "Listing details" section of Partner Center:

 ![Storefront Detail - Support & Help Links](../../media/SupportHelp.png)